 - Feed into the discussion on Place Branding: what ‘Place’ should be most prominent in acquisition efforts abroad?
 The national or regional brand?
 At what stage in the talent journey might the regional brand become more relevant?

-In summary:
+In summary

-The Study will give a clear picture of perceived pleasures and pitfalls that exist in the minds of international STEM talent regarding the Netherlands.
+The Study gives a clear picture of perceived pleasures and pitfalls that exist in the minds of international STEM talent regarding the Netherlands.
 Perceptions are always real for the beholder.
 It is the clients’ task to influence perceptions to better serve the talent acquisition goals.
 The Study will increase awareness of our own bias and help to demystify misbeliefs we hold.

 Who are these studies for?

-For government at national, regional and local level responsible for (the marketing of) a competitive business and residential climate with the aim to foster relocation decisions by both FDI and talent, in favour of their Place.
+- For government at national, regional and local level responsible for (the marketing of) a competitive business and residential climate with the aim to foster relocation decisions by both FDI and talent, in favour of their Place.

-For innovation districts to develop, deliver and optimize a proposition in alignment with the expectations of (lead)clients.
+- For innovation districts to develop, deliver and optimize a proposition in alignment with the expectations of (lead)clients.
 Goal is to attract and/or retain businesses and talent for the district.

-For companies with an urgent demand for talent exploring international labour markets for talent acquisition and retention of internationals currently working in their organization.
+- For companies with an urgent demand for talent exploring international labour markets for talent acquisition and retention of internationals currently working in their organization.

-For educational and knowledge institutes to support their acquisition and retention activities aimed at international students.
+- For educational and knowledge institutes to support their acquisition and retention activities aimed at international students.

-For employers in the public domain that consider attracting talent from abroad.
+- For employers in the public domain that consider attracting talent from abroad.

-For local service providers in real estate, healthcare, childcare, banking and the legal / immigration domain that would like to better understand the expectations of their (lead) clients.
+- For local service providers in real estate, healthcare, childcare, banking and the legal / immigration domain that would like to better understand the expectations of their (lead) clients.

 Download product sheet